SMS Hansa (1872)

-Hansa served abroad for the first nine years of her career in the German navy.
+Hansa saw little use in her first years of service, and only took part in fleet exercises in the 1875 training year.
+She made a major overseas cruise to Central and South America from 1878 to 1880, during which time she protected German nationals in the region during the War of the Pacific between Peru, Bolivia, and Chile.
 In 1884, it was found that her iron hull was badly corroded, which rendered the ship unfit for further active service.
 She was therefore removed from active duty and used for a variety of secondary roles.
 From 1884 to 1888, she served as a guard ship in Kiel, where she also trained engine and boiler room personnel.
-In 1888, she was stricken from the naval register and used as a barracks ship in Kiel.
-She was moved to Mönkeberg in 1905, where she continued to train boiler room personnel, until 1906 when she was sold to ship-breakers and dismantled for scrap.
+The ship also took part in further fleet exercises in 1885 and 1886.
+In poor condition by 1888, she was stricken from the naval register and used as a barracks ship in Kiel.
+She was moved to Mönkeberg in 1905, where she continued to train boiler room personnel until 1906, when she was sold to ship-breakers and dismantled for scrap.

 Design

 Development of a small armored corvette began in 1861, shortly after the first ironclad warships entered service in the British and French fleets.
 The Prussians initially envisioned using the armored vessel to reduce coastal fortifications, as the French ironclad floating batteries had done at the Battle of Kinburn in 1855.
 Work on the concept proceeded slowly, and the Prussians initially purchased as series of ironclads from British and French shipyards.
 The design evolved over this period, eventually settling on a casemate ship similar to the British Edward Reed-designed HMS Pallas.